 Compare Small Business Loans

 Cash fuels company operations, and a lack of it can force a company into bankruptcy.
 Cash is needed to pay for immediate expenditures, such as salaries and wages, invoices from suppliers, purchase of inventory and dividends.
-Lack of cash, or illiquidity, can push a company into insolvency, which is an inability to pay its bills.
+Illiquidity, or lack of cash, can push a company into insolvency, which is an inability to pay its bills.

 Calculating the quick ratio can help managers, investors and lenders assess the company’s liquidity and spot cash flow issues early.